Day 138

 16 If the person said to him, “Let the fat be burned first, and then take whatever you want,” the servant would answer, “No, hand it over now; if you don’t, I’ll take it by force.”

-26 And the boy Samuel continued to grow in stature and in favor with the Lord and with people.
+26 And the boy Samuel continued to grow in stature and in favour with the LORD and with people.

 Commentary